 This is an interesting question for me to ask because as anyone who reads this journal knows, I kind of hate Buffy/Angel.
 I think they have no chemistry and Angel's creepiness is frequently romanticized - and even when it is brought out in the open, like in the soulless Angel arc in S2, it's quickly stuffed back in the box with most of the characters treating Angel and Angelus like two different people (even though there are enough hints that this is not the case).
-Also, I can do messed-up, dysfunctional, abusive relationships (*waves at Buffy/Spike*), but for some reason I have a really hard time with the massive power balance in a relationship between a teenager and a very adult adult.
+Also, I can do messed-up, dysfunctional, abusive relationships (*waves at Buffy/Spike*), but for some reason I have a really hard time with the massive power imbalance in a relationship between a teenager and a very adult adult.
 And in a very fannish way, I resent the so many Buffy/Angel shippers actually think their ship is healthier and less bad then Buffy/Spike (sometimes to the point of vilifying Buffy/Spike shippers).
 I mean, I'm not gonna defend Buffy/Spike on any real world level, but please.
 Buffy/Angel is just as bad - and arguably worse, since the ickiness is portrayed as more acceptable and romantic.

 And yet.
 The Angelus arc in BtVS S2 was a thing of beauty, and definitely the first thing that really sold me on the show.
 I like Buffy and Angel's dynamic as exes.
 And I love Buffy/Spike - a relationship that would have been completely different without the Buffy/Angel backstory.
 Becoming a Buffy/Spike shipper, ironically, helped me appreciate Buffy/Angel.